Inborn errors of metabolism:

 Adults and Children:

-Give by IV infusion over 4 hours.
+Give by IV infusion over 4hrs.
 20mg/kg every 2 weeks.
-Initial infusion rate: 1mg/kg/hr; may increase by 2mg/kg/hr every 30 minutes, if tolerated, to max 7mg/kg/hr.
+Initial infusion rate: max 1mg/kg/hr; may increase by 2mg/kg/hr every 30mins, if tolerated, to max 7mg/kg/hr.

-Discontinue immediately if severe anaphylactic or allergic reactions develop; have appropriate medical support measures available and during rechallenge.
-Increased risk of acute cardiorespiratory failure with acute underlying respiratory illness or compromised cardiac function.
+Risk of anaphylaxis or severe hypersensitivity reactions; discontinue immediately if develop.
+Have appropriate medical support available and during rechallenge.
+Monitor for systemic immune-mediated reactions; consider discontinuing and treat if occur.
+Obtain urinalysis periodically.
+Acute underlying respiratory illness or compromised cardiac and/or respiratory function: risk of acute cardiorespiratory failure.
 Cardiac hypertrophy (increased risk of cardiac arrhythmia when given general anesthesia for central venous catheter placement).
 Infants with cardiac dysfunction may require prolonged observation times.
-Monitor for development of systemic immune complex-mediated reactions; consider discontinuing if occurs.
+Risk of antibody development.
+Infantile-onset disease: perform cross-reactive immunologic material (CRIM) assessment early in the disease course.
 Monitor for IgG antibody formation every 3 months for 2 years, then annually.
 Labor & delivery.
 Pregnancy.
-Nursing mothers (consider interrupting breastfeeding during and for 24hrs after therapy).
+Nursing mothers (consider interrupting breastfeeding, pumping and discarding breast milk during and for 24hrs after therapy).

 Hydrolytic lysosomal glycogen-specific enzyme.

-Hypersensitivity reactions, anaphylaxis, rash, purexia, flushing/feeling hot, urticaria, headache, hyperhidrosis, nausea, cough, decreased oxygen saturation, tachycardia, tachypnea, chest discomfort, dizziness, muscle twitching, agitation, cyanosis, erythema, hypertension, pallor, rigors, tremor, vomiting, fatigue, myalgia.
+Hypersensitivity reactions (including anaphylaxis, rash, pyrexia, flushing/feeling hot, urticaria, headache, hyperhidrosis, nausea, cough, decreased oxygen saturation, tachycardia, tachypnea, chest discomfort, dizziness, muscle twitching, agitation, cyanosis, erythema, hypertension, pallor, rigors, tremor, vomiting, fatigue, myalgia).